Random curves, scaling limits and Loewner evolutions: The space of curves and equivalence of conditions

 for each $\gamma \in \Gamma$.
 Here $\de \len$ is the arc-length measure.

 The \emph{extremal length} of a curve family $\Gamma \subset X$ is defined as

 where the infimum is taken over all the admissible functions $\rho$.
 Here $\de A$ is the area measure (Lebesgue measure on $\C$).
 The quantity inside the infimum is called the \emph{$\rho$-area} and the quantity on the left-hand side of the inequality~\eqref{ie: admissible rho} is called the \emph{$\rho$-length} of $\gamma$.

-The following basic estimate is easy to obtain.
+The extremal length is conformally invariant.
+The \emph{modulus} $\elen(Q)$ of a topological quadrilateral $Q=(V,S_0,S_1,S_2,S_3)$ can be defined as the extremal length of the curve family connecting the sides $S_0$ and $S_2$ within $V$.
+By conformal invariance this definition of the modulus agrees with the one given in the introduction, for instance, in Figure~\ref{sfig: crossings e}.
+Similarly, the modulus of an annulus, which was also given above, is equal to the extremal length of the curve family connecting the two boundary circles of the annulus.